Diane Hart: Later career

-She also participated in theatre in Sloane Square when she worked at the Royal Court Theatre.
-Hart's first appearance there was as the mother in an early Howard Barker play, Cheek at the Royal Court Theatre Upstairs (1970).
+Hart also participated in theatre in Sloane Square when she worked at the Royal Court Theatre.
+Her first appearance there was as the mother in an early Howard Barker play, Cheek at the Royal Court Theatre Upstairs (1970).
 She then took a role in Morality (Royal Court Theatre Upstairs, 1971), a piece by Jeremy Seabrook and Michael O'Neill, directed by William Gaskill, a domestic drama about a schoolboy involved in a homosexual relationship with a teacher.

 In later years, she often worked in regional theatre, playing, among other parts, the title role in Somerset Maugham's Mrs Dot (Everyman Theatre, Cheltenham, 1974), in The Bank Manager (East Grinstead, 1974), Miss Adams Will Be Waiting (Yvonne Arnaud, Guildford, 1975) and The Pleasure Principle (New End, Hampstead 1989) and other plays.

-Hart's film career, started much earlier, in the 1940s, with a small role as a bridesmaid in the Margaret Lockwood costume drama The Wicked Lady (1945), and included a contract to 20th Century-Fox.
-She also worked for Jean Negulesco in Britannia Mews (1949), scripted by Ring Lardner Jr., and playing opposite David Niven in the musical Happy Go Lovely (1951).
+Hart's film career started much earlier, in the 1940s, with a small role as a bridesmaid in the Margaret Lockwood costume drama The Wicked Lady (1945), and included a contract to 20th Century-Fox.
+Hart also worked for Jean Negulesco in Britannia Mews (1949), scripted by Ring Lardner Jr., and playing opposite David Niven in the musical Happy Go Lovely (1951).
 Hart's then husband, Kenneth MacLeod, was also in the film with a small part.

-She made many television appearances, beginning at Alexandra Palace during the war, as well as radio performances for Val Gielgud, and she played Ted Ray's wife in Season 4 of the Ray's a Laugh series.
+She made many television appearances, beginning at Alexandra Palace during the war, as well as radio performances for Val Gielgud.
+Hart played Ted Ray's wife in series 6 of the popular comedy series Ray's a Laugh.

 Apart from acting, one of her inventions was the "Beatnix" corselet, which during the 1960s had large sales at Britain's Marks and Spencer.
 One customer was in the Soviet Union, Mrs Alexei Kosygin, the wife of the Russian premier.
-She also persuaded the British War Office to adopt another of her inventions, when she suggested they attach harrows to a helicopter to clear landmines during the Falklands campaign.
+She also tried to persuade the Ministry of Defence to adopt another of her inventions, when she suggested they attach harrows to a helicopter to clear landmines during the Falklands campaign.